pcolmer99/Twitter_Analytics/README.md

 Credits:  Sugandha Choudhary & Baiey Adam

 All the code cited in this article is contained with the R files I have supplied, and has been updated, corrected as the R libraries have changed.

+You will also need to create two separate files containing the relevant keys and tokens.
+These files are called TwitterSecret.xxx and TwitterSecret2.xxx.
+It's very important that you exclude these files from any publish, as it will allow others to use your Twitter account.

 Twitter_Analytics_Import.R allows you specify a search string and how many tweets to bring back in the query.
 You'll need to edit the following variables in the code to vary the search string criteria and the number of tweets to return: